If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 2. Site Security Trust Badges

-Beyond the simple SSL lock by your domain, some companies also put a security badge on their homepage.
+Beyond the simple SSL badges, some companies also put a security badge on their homepage.
 Here is an example from TrustLock, which specializes in creating trust seals for other companies:

 It’s a very small, subtle logo in the bottom lefthand corner of the screen that reminds visitors their information is secure.